-The Real Reason You Should Never Drink Directly From the Can
+The Surprising Reason You Should Never Drink Directly from a Can

-We've all been there: You crack open a nice frosty beverage in an aluminum can and then pull back the tab only to see a nice layer of grime wedged all along the lip.
-Disgusted, you toss the beverage into the recycling bin.
+We've all been there: You crack open a nice, frosty beverage in an aluminum can and then pull back the tab only to see a nice layer of grime wedged all along the lip.
+Disgusted, you dump out the beverage and toss the can into the recycling bin.

-Medical experts of the popular TV show The Doctors tested the tops of aluminum beverage cans in 2017 gathered from gas stations, vending machines, and grocery stores.
+In 2017, medical experts from the popular TV show The Doctors tested the tops of aluminum beverage cans gathered from gas stations, vending machines, and grocery stores.
 Though most came up clean, some from the groceries were positive for E. coli, which can cause diarrhea, respiratory illness, and pneumonia.

 Though a long-distributed chain email scare about someone dying from drinking out of a contaminated can from a diseased rodent was false, there is still a chance that your can has seen some rat activity.
 Be cautious with cans you think may have been exposed, like those from vending machines.